 Responsible to support inter-vendor interoperability of safety devices such as safety controllers, functionally safe digital and analog IO, and electric drives with safety functions.
 To achieve this, the WG will specify interfaces and behaviors, which are typical for safety devices.
 OPC UA Safety is using a black channel approach to specify all safety communication for controller-to-controller as well as controller-to-device.

 Motion Working Group (Contact: rick.blair_at_schneider-electric.com)

-Responsible to drive inter-vendor interoperability of motion devices, like standard drives, frequency converters, positioning drives, servo drives and motion encoders.
-To achieve this, the WG will specify interfaces and behaviors, which are typical for motion devices.
+Responsible to drive interoperability of motion devices, like standard drives, frequency converters, positioning drives, servo drives and motion encoders.
+The WG will add to the UAFX base specifications the definition of interfaces and behaviors for motion devices.

 Responsible to generate concepts for prototyping and to coordinate the implementation of prototypes in order to verify the specification drafts that are generated by the FLC working groups.
 The group also works on possible optimizations and propose specification enhancements to the working groups that generate specifications.

 Responsible for all work to enable the certification of FLC devices.
 The group is defining test cases based on conformance units, profiles & facets that are defined by the various FLC-related working groups.
 In addition, the group coordinates the test script development in collaboration with the OPC Compliance Work Group.

 Participation is open to all OPCF member companies that sign up for the FLC Steering Committee.
 For additional information please contact the FLC Director (contact details below).

 The responsibility of the FLC Steering Committee is to manage and control the FLC-related technical development and the FLC-related marketing activities in alignment with the committees and activities of the OPC Foundation.